Together we thrive

 Exeat weekends are obligatory.
 The school closes for the weekend and is open again on Sunday evening for our full boarders to return.
 Exeats are treasured by children and their families.
 Our international children head out to their guardians’ houses to enjoy some time away from school.
 Boarders who have parents overseas are often invited to stay with friends, which is a lovely option in addition to seeing their guardian.

-The approach to boarding is excellent – we love the Junior Boarding House to start and there’s a great balance of freedom and guidance.
+The approach to boarding is excellent and there’s a great balance of freedom and guidance.

 Food